uditkarode/void-mongod/README.md

 sudo ln -sv /etc/sv/mongod /var/service
 sudo sv start mongod
 ```

+If you see something like `warning: mongod: unable to open supervise/ok: file does not exist`, you can ignore it.

+`mongod` is now running!
-`mongod` will now run on system startup, and the logs will be saved to `/tmp/sv/log/mongod/current`.
+It will also autostart on every system boot.
+The logs will be saved to `/tmp/sv/log/mongod/current`.